 You can use YAML to add the Veracode Azure DevOps Extension and integrate Veracode Static Analysis into your Azure DevOps and Team Foundation Server (TFS) build pipelines.

-- Before uploading an application, you must package it to include the required debug symbols, as described in the Packaging Guidance.
+Before uploading an application, you must package it to include the required debug symbols, as described in the packaging requirements.

 $and wrap the variable value in parentheses.
 For example, you enter the

 If you want to upload multiple artifacts for scanning, you have prepared one or more ZIP archives: